getcarina/getcarina.com/_tutorials/load-docker-environment-on-windows.md

 ### <a name="powershell"></a> PowerShell
-[PowerShell][powershell-doc] is built on top Microsoft .NET and was designed to work with .NET objects instead of raw text.
+[PowerShell][powershell-doc] is built on top Microsoft .NET and was designed to work with .NET objects, instead of raw text.
 It is distributed with all versions of Windows supported by Docker.

 1. Run `powershell.exe`.
-2. Load your docker host environment variables
+2. Load your Docker host environment variables:
-  * If you are using the Rackspace Container Service, follow the instructions on [Working with Your Cluster Credentials][get-cluster-creds] to download your credentials.
-Then run the `docker.ps1` script.
+  * If you are using the Rackspace Container Service, follow the instructions on [Working with Your Cluster Credentials][get-cluster-creds] to download your credentials and run `docker.ps1`.
   * Otherwise, run `docker-machine env default --shell powershell | Invoke-Expression`, replacing `default` with the name of your Docker environment.
 3. Verify that your Docker environment was initialized properly by running `docker version`.